wagnerbianchijr/aws_keepalived_automation/ubuntu_eip/README.md

 - **Elastic IP (EIP)** for external reachability.
 - **ProxySQL** as the SQL-aware database proxy.

-# Before running the setup scripts, review the aws_resources file to ensure the required resources are created in advance.
+## 💬 Before running the setup scripts, review the aws_resources file to ensure the required resources are created in advance.

 We implemented two bootstrap scripts:
 - `setup_master.sh`: Configures the primary node (MASTER).
 - `setup_backup.sh`: Configures the secondary node (BACKUP).

-And two rollback scripts:
+And two rollback scripts (BE CAREFUL):
 - `rollback_master.sh`
 - `rollback_backup.sh`